la2050/archive/_projects/2015/training-leaders-to-launch-new-and-redesigned-next-generation-schools-in-los-angeles.md

   organization nationally focused on next gen learning.
 When it comes to Reframe's programming in Los Angeles, however, 100% of this grant award will be used internally.
 None of it will be used to subcontract other partners.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': |- Overhead cost (3 FTEs and operations) is approximately $600,000/year.

-   Our Programming has four levels: Discover (one day workshops), Spark (two-day bootcamps), Redesign (six-month program), and Next Gen Fellowship (1-year fellowship).
-Programming costs are variable based on the number of participants.
-Our Year 1 forecast for each program, respectively: 600, 360, 50, 5.
-With these assumptions, our Year 1 program costs will be $1,024,500.

-   We anticipate covering the additional cost via philanthropy and are in conversations with other funders.
-We will also explore making certain components fee-for-service.

-   A grant from LA2050 and the publicity that will accompany it will not only help launch Reframe's talent development programs but catalyze other funders as well.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': >- A $100,000 grant from LA2050 will go towards hiring one full-time partner who can help shape and facilitate our design programs with educators.
-This person will ideally be a teacher turned instructional lead and principal, who also has had some consulting experience.
 How do you plan to scale the success of your proposal?: >- Reframe will make all proprietary content freely accessible to all.
   Unfortunately, we know from experience that even the best (and priciest)